Skip to main content

 Plan Interaction

-Use Rate Limits for current public plan envelopes and account-specific terms.
+Use Rate limits for current public plan envelopes and account-specific terms.
 Then design WebSocket clients as bounded consumers.
 The plan may allow a number of subscriptions, but your application still needs to process messages, rebuild after gaps, and avoid reconnect storms.
 If the workflow mixes REST preflights, WebSocket subscriptions, replay jobs, and SDK reconstruction, budget them as one product workflow.
 Do not size WebSocket in isolation from the data-quality and recovery calls that make the stream trustworthy.

 Agent Review Rule